eclipse-iceoryx/iceoryx/iceoryx_examples/icediscovery/README.md

 }
 ```

-Note that the discarded argument is required by the listener to be able to attach the function.

 As soon as the callback is registered, the listener thread will invoke it on any service availability change.
 There is a small caveat though that while callback is called on any change, we can only access the latest discovery information by e.g. calling `findService`.
 This means all intermediate changes cannot be detected, in particular we might encounter an ABA problem of service availabilty: the service is availalable, becomes unavailable and available again in quick succession.
 If the callback issues a `findService`, it will not observe any change in this case.
 As one is usually mainly interested in the available services this can be considered a minor limitation.

 To stop monitoring changes in the availability of services we simply call